operator-framework/enhancements/enhancements/olm-curated-catalog.md

 $ opm registry images --from=disconnected-registry:5000/catalogs/curated-catalog:latest --to=disconnected-registry:5000/operators --manifests=./mirror-manifests | xargs oc image mirror --filter-by-os="linux\/amd64|linux\/ppc64le"
 ```

+In this example, `opm` will gather a list of all of the images and sparse images and feed them one-by-one into `oc image mirror`, which has the ability to automatically build the sparse index manifest when mirroring, when using the `--filter-by-os` argument.

 Example using `oc adm catalog mirror`:
 ```
 $ oc adm catalog mirror \